-The Benefits of a Real Estate LLC
+The Advantages of a Real Estate LLC

 An LLC has benefits and drawbacks.
 It is necessary to understand what these are to make the best decision when setting up your business.
 There are many benefits to having a real estate LLC when you establish it the right way.

 The biggest benefit of having a real estate LLC is it protects you from personally being held liable if an unfortunate event happens with your rental property.
 An LLC shields your assets, such as your home, vehicles, bank accounts, and investments from any lawsuits.